jfelixh/padded-bloom-filter-cascade/README.md

 # padded-bloom-filter-cascade

-An implementation of a Bloom Filter Cascade with padding based on a forked version of the [*bloomfilter-sha256*](https://github.com/jfelixh/bloomfilter-sha256) library.
-Includes utility functions for constructing and checking whether a given element is in the Bloom Filter Cascade.
+This project implements a padded Bloom Filter Cascade, based on the [*bloomfilter-sha256*](https://github.com/jfelixh/bloomfilter-sha256) library.
+It provides utility functions to construct, reconstruct, and verify the presence of elements within the Bloom Filter Cascade.

 ## Usage
 ```typescript